mac-cain13/daemonizable-command/README.md

 ### How to prevent leaks?
 Always start with the `-e prod --no-debug` flags.
 This disables all debugging features of Symfony2 that will eat up more and more memory.

-Do not use Monolog, there is a [bug in the MonologBundle](https://github.com/symfony/MonologBundle/issues/37) that starts the debughandler even though you don't want it to start.
+Do not use Monolog, there is a [bug in the MonologBundle](https://github.com/symfony/MonologBundle/issues/37) that starts the debughandler even though you disable the profiler.
 This eats up your memory.
+Note that this will be [fixed](https://github.com/symfony/MonologBundle/commit/1fc0864a9344b15a04ed90612a91cf8e5b8fb305) in the upcomming release.

 Make sure you cleanup your mess in the `execute`-method, make sure you're not appending data to an array every iteration or something like that.